Martin Kenwright: Evolution Studios

 Kenwright went on to form Evolution Studios with Psygnosis founder, Ian Hetherington as chairman.
 The fledgling company was immediately enlisted as Sony Computer Entertainment's first European external development team.
 Evolution were subsequently handed the World Rally Championship video game licence, the first official FIA licensed World Rally Championship game in the series for the PlayStation 2 using official drivers, cars and tracks from the 2001 season.

-The franchise earned two BAFTA nominations for WRC 2 Extreme in 2003 and one BAFTA nomination in 2004 for WRC 4.
+The franchise earned two BAFTA nominations for WRC II Extreme in 2003 and one BAFTA nomination in 2004 for WRC 4.

 The success of the WRC franchise gave Kenwright the freedom to work on original IP in the form of MotorStorm, a PS3 exclusive launch title.
 The title was a global number one and earned two British Academy of Arts (BAFTA) nominations.
 The MotorStorm franchise spawned four more titles, including the BAFTA nominated MotorStorm: Pacific Rift.

 Both Evolution and Bigbig Studios were acquired by Sony Computer Entertainment in September 2007.
 Kenwright left the company, embarking on a five-year enforced sabbatical.

-BigBigStudios
+BigBig Studios

 Kenwright was also a major shareholder in Evolution's satellite studio, BigBig Studios, based in Warwickshire.
 BigBig developed titles such as the critically acclaimed Pursuit Force series and Motorstorm: Arctic Edge.